 Admittedly we do not all plugin our cars all of the time.
 But, most of the time we do.
 There’s really no good reason not to, and there might be some ancillary benefit, other than waking up to an adequate charge car, that we are not privy to.
 So, like Tesla and Nike say, “Just do it.”

-- To speed charging and learning how it works, check out our Supercharger SuperGuide
+- To speed charging and learn how it works, check out our Supercharger SuperGuide

 - Home Charging Wiring Guide